 Prepare the Celeriac:

-Working quickly so it doesn’t brown, peel the celery root and cut into chunks.
-Grate finely using a box grater or a food processor fitted with the shredding blade.
-Put the grated celeriac in a large bowl and toss with the salt and lemon juice.
+Working quickly so it doesn’t brown, peel the celery root and cut into large chunks.
+Then, using a mandolin, julienne peeler, food processor, box grater, or sharp knife, cut the celeriac into matchsticks or long shreds.
+Add the grated celeriac to a large bowl and toss with the salt and lemon juice.

-Give the dressing another shake and add it to the celeriac.
-Combine well.
-Taste and add additional salt and lemon juice, as needed.
+Give the dressing another shake and gradually add it to the celeriac.
+You may not need all of the dressing.
+Taste and add additional salt, mustard, or lemon juice, as needed.

 Serve immediately or allow to sit, refrigerated, in a nonreactive airtight container for up to 2 days.